xrqin/xrqin.github.io/_pages/about.md

 Prior to this, I received my Bachelor's degree in school of Mathematics from [Shandong University](https://en.sdu.edu.cn/).

 My current focus is on building privacy-preserving protocols for blockchain.

+<font color="red"> I am on the 2022-2023 job market!
+Please email me if you think I'd be a good candidate for your team.